musatirgithub/portfolio-project/README.md

 ## The challenge
-Project aims to create a E comerse stock app with React.
+Project aims to withdraw my public repos from github API, display them, allow users to search, filter and sort my projects.

 ## Problem Statement